Repair Or Replace An Asphalt Or Felt Flat Roof?

 Even when your roof is old, if the damage is in a particular area, for example one exposed to sunlight due to lack of grit a repair might be possible.
 More modern felts have a mineral finish whilst older felt roofs will often have loose chippings covering the field areas to protect the roof from UV rays.
 A patch flat felt roof repair with a paint-on waterproof may provide you with a solution that would last a year or even two.

-4. Leaking flashings – often occurs where your flat roof joins with a wall.
+This often occurs where your flat roof joins with a wall.
 Water blown against the wall will run behind it and into the property.
-Taking care not to damage the roof, one option might be to remove the old mortar and repoint with the correct mix.
+One option might be to remove the old mortar and repoint with the correct mix.
 A different flashing option could also solve the problem.
+However, take care not to damage the roof.

 Check the joint where the flashing is ‘chased’ into the wall, especially if it is rendered wall.
 Water can enter and find its way behind the flashing and onto the roof boards beneath.
 In certain cases, it will be possible to mastic this joint instead of using a sand and cement mortar.
 If you use mastic be prudent and use a recognised brand / type such as those used for lead flashings or a polysulphide based mastic as these are highly flexible unlike standard silicon mastic.